DLR-TS/tsc/README.md

 Furthermore you can define custom scripts (with the name `setup.py`) which get called in the installation process and can modify or generate the rquired inputs.

+## Documentation
+For a (german) description of the database layout and some details on the process have a look at the "Lastenheft" in the docs folder.